Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 88 active transport stops operating within Busselton Surrounds, consisting of a mix of buses.
-These stops are served by 2 individual routes, collectively offering 126 weekly passenger trips.
+Public transport analysis reveals 94 active transport stops operating within Busselton Surrounds, comprising a mix of buses.
+These stops are serviced by 2 individual routes, collectively providing 126 weekly passenger trips.
 Transport accessibility is rated as limited, with residents typically located 1160 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 89%, with 5% walking.
+Vehicle ownership averages 1.8 per dwelling, which is above the regional average.
+Some 18.4% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Service frequency averages 18 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.